adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 plt.show()
 ```

-# HERE IN THE CODE WE HAVE NOT USING AN ANY IMAGE:
+# HERE IN THE CODE WE HAVE NOT USING AN ANY IMAGE

+# because the code has been made like this.

 ***Method 3: Color Histogram:***